MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 *Assignments pie chart*

-Assignments pie chart always shows the current data for total available pre-purchased capacity, the amount of assigned capacity and the amount of unassigned capacity.
-Should the administrator perform any changes that has impact on the amounts e.g. perform assignments or purchase more capacity, the change is reflected in this control without additional delay.
+Assignments pie chart always shows the current data for total available prepurchased capacity, the amount of assigned capacity and the amount of unassigned capacity.
+Should the administrator perform any changes that have impact on the amounts, for example,  perform assignments or purchase more capacity, the change is reflected in this control without delay.
 The pie chart itself represents the top environments in the tenant by assigned capacity, including all other environments and unassigned capacity as well.
-Legend below the pie shows the top 5 environment names.
+Legend below the pie shows the top five environment names.

 *Consumption history graph*

 Consumption graph visualizes the data for assigned capacity, total available capacity, consumed capacity and overage at the tenant level, if any.
 Time ranges available are month to date, daily data for the past two full months and monthly data for the past 12 months.
 The licensing capacity consumption resets in the beginning of each month and grows as unique users access the websites and licensing capacity is consumed.
 The daily views are cumulative.
-There is a delay of up to 24 hours for the data shown in the graph.
+There's a delay of up to 24 hours for the data shown in the graph.

 *Notification cards*

-Notification cards may appear above the licensing summary view, in case there is something that requires attention.
+Notification cards appear above the licensing summary view when something requires attention.

 ![](media/image2.png)